Home >> What We Do >> Keep You Informed >> Legal Arena >>

 1985 Amendments—IACUCs, psychological enrichment

 In 1985, additional amendments were made that focused almost entirely on the issue of animals used in research.
 A minimum standard of care was stated with more specificity and animal research facilities were required to create Institutional Animal Care and Use Committees (IACUCs), which include the presence of a member of the public from outside the facility.
-This is the first time the AWA addresses what is being done with animals as research subjects, requiring institutional oversight and approval of each experiment—and requiring that researchers justify how the animals are being used, as well as the number and species used.
+This is the first time the Animal Welfare Act addressed what was being done with animals as research subjects, requiring institutional oversight and approval of each experiment—and requiring that researchers justify how the animals are being used, as well as the number and species used.

 Other major changes that were sought by the animal protection community were a provision that dogs held by research facilities be exercised and a requirement that research facilities provide “a physical environment adequate to promote the psychological well-being of primates.”
 This represented the first time that Congress had extended the concern and scope of the law beyond certain obvious requirements such as the provision of food and water.